Brokat

 Brokat Technologies AG (formerly known as Brokat AG, Brokat Infosystems AG, and Brokat Informationssysteme GmbH), was established in 1994.
 During the period spanning from 1998 to 2001, it emerged as a prominent entity in the German stock market, particularly within the context of the New Economy and the New Market.
 However, its fortunes reversed with the collapse of the stock market dot-com bubble.

-Specialising in the development of e-business solutions, Brokat was recognised as a key international player in Internet banking solutions by the year 2000.
-Central to its offerings was the Twister platform, a modular e-services framework.
-This platform facilitated the seamless integration of existing IT infrastructures and applications within businesses, securely linking them to diverse electronic channels such as the Internet and mobile communications.
+Brokat specialized in e-business solutions and was considered a significant international provider of Internet banking solutions by 2000.
+Its main product was the Twister platform, a modular e-services framework that allowed businesses to integrate existing IT infrastructure with electronic channels including the Internet and mobile communications.

 History

 Brokat was initially established as Brokat Informationssysteme GmbH on October 21, 1994.
 It commenced its operations with a registered share capital of 158,300 Deutsche Marks (DM).
 The enterprise was conceived through the collaborative efforts of five individuals: Stefan Roever (1965–2019), whose educational background encompassed law and business administration; Boris Anderer (born 1958), holding a doctorate in physics; Achim Schlumpberger (born 1965), a qualified computer scientist; Michael Schumacher (born 1961), also a certified computer scientist; and Michael Janßen (born 1966), whose expertise lay in business economics.
 Initially headquartered in Böblingen, Germany, near Stuttgart, the company later relocated its central offices to Stuttgart-Vaihingen on January 15, 1998.

 From 1996 to 2000 Brokat Technologies (formerly listed at the NASDAQ and the German Neuer Markt) was one of the German fast-growing companies of the New Economy age.
 In November 2001, it declared insolvency during the bust of dot-com bubble.

 Brokat's product families multi-channel infrastructure software, rules management and personalization technology, mobile payment software, and e-finance applications were used by over 3,500 enterprises worldwide including Deutsche Bank, ABN Amro, Allianz, Atlantic Data Services Inc., Bank of America, Blue Martini Software, Charter One, DaimlerChrysler, DBS Bank, Fidelity Investments, IBM Corporation, LBBW, MasterCard International, SE-Banken, Sun Microsystems, Swiss Post, T-Motion (a subsidiary of Deutsche Telekom), and Toyota.
 Strategic partners, among others, included Compaq, Intel, IBM, Siemens, and Sun Microsystems.
 With dual headquarters in San Jose, California and Stuttgart, Germany, Brokat employed over 1,400 people in 17 countries.